dexbol/bomb/README.md

 	bomb package.json

 You will see a list of config file even use what way you chose.
 Then type `all` and `Enter`.
-Bomb will run and process course of actions e.g. compile config file modify template file and commit the change to server by SVN.
-All Done, The directoies tree likes this:
+Bomb will run and process course of actions e.g. compile config file, modify template file and commit the change to server by SVN.
+All Done, The directoies tree looks like this:

 		template/
 			head.tpl